Programming-Everywhere/Introduction-to-Java/Xiaolong/Chapter-9/Checkpoint/checkPoints.md

 - State: property or attributes, represent by data fileds with current values.
 - Behavior: it is the methods.
 - Class: template, blueprint.
 Object is an instance of class.
-- Instantiation: Create a calss is referred to as instantiation.
+- Instantiation: Create a instance(object) is referred to as instantiation.
 - Variable define data fields, methods define actions.
 - Constructors: Invoked to create a new object.
 Perform initializeing action, such as initializing the data filed of objects
 - UML: Unified Modeling Language diagram = class diagram